Home/NASCAR

 feature-image

 The thunderous roar of success defined Joe Gibbs Racing’s 2025 regular season, setting a formidable precedent for the title hunt.
-The 4-car stable amassed a staggering 11 victories in the 36-race regular season, with Hamlin leading the charge as the winningest driver.
-The team was a consistent threat, tallying 43 top-5s and 64 top-10s, establishing them as the organization to beat and ultimately securing the top rank in the team standings.
+The four-car stable amassed a staggering 11 victories in the regular season, with Hamlin leading the charge as the winningest driver.
+But while their form has been near-perfect, they’re still facing other challenges beyond their control, risking their championship ambitions.

 Watch What’s Trending Now!

-As the calendar turned to the playoffs, the intensity ratcheted up, yet JGR has continued its dominant march toward the Championship 4.
-Entering the final race of the Round of 8, JGR has already locked two drivers into the winner-take-all season finale at Phoenix.
-However, the ongoing mechanical woes affecting Denny Hamlin’s No.11 JGR Toyota are a significant concern, and that is exactly what some NASCAR veterans are also concerned about.
+Entering the final race of the Round of 8 at Martinsville, JGR has already locked two drivers into the winner-take-all season finale at Phoenix.
+However, the ongoing mechanical woes affecting Denny Hamlin’s No.11 JGR Toyota are a significant concern, and that is exactly what some NASCAR veterans are also worried about.

 ADVERTISEMENT